Administrative Policies and Procedures Manual - Policy 7780: Use of University Vehicles

 2.2.1.
 Insurance Coverage

 Departments will be charged a monthly fee that includes the cost of liability, comprehensive, and collision insurance.
-Comprehensive and collision coverage is subject to a $1,000 deductible.
+Comprehensive and collision coverage is subject to a $2,500 deductible.
 The insurance coverage extends to the use of University vehicles in other countries, with the exception of Mexico.
-If traveling to Mexico in a University vehicle, contact Safety and Risk Services before leaving so that the vehicle can be added to the Mexican Auto Liability Policy that the State Risk Management Department maintains for all state-owned vehicles.
+Prior to traveling to other countries in a University vehicle, notify the Manager of Risk, Insurance, and Claims in Safety and Risk Services.
+In the case of travel to Mexico, contacting Safety and Risk Services will ensure that the vehicle is added to the Mexican Auto Liability Policy that the State Risk Management Department maintains for all state-owned vehicles.

 2.2.2.
 Maintenance, Repairs, and Testing Requirements